georgeberry/blayers/README.md

 ## Concept

 Easily build Bayesian models from parts, abstract away the boilerplate, and tweak priors as you wish.

 Inspiration from Keras and Tensorflow Probability, but made specifically for Numpyro + Jax.

+BLayers provides tools to

+- Quickly build Bayesian models from layers which encapsulate useful model parts
-Fit models either using Variational Inference (VI) or your sampling method of choice.
-Use BLayer's ELBO implementation to do either batched VI or sampling without having to rewrite models.
+- Fit models either using Variational Inference (VI) or your sampling method of choice without having to rewrite models

-BLayers helps you write pure Numpyro, so you can integrate it with any Numpyro code to build models of arbitrary complexity.
-It also gives you a recipe to build more complex layers as you wish.
+- Write pure Numpyro to integrate with all of Numpyro's super powerful tools
+- Add more complex layers (model parts) as you wish

 ## The starting point